Bringing your new puppy home is one of the most exciting things.

 Remember to wait until your puppy is finishing up to click and treat.
 She’ll show she’s done by starting to move off … or standing up straight after going.

-Give Cash And Prizes!
+Give Treats And Prizes!

-Communication for House Training Goes Two Ways
+Communication For Potty Training Goes Two Ways

 Once your puppy realizes that pottying indoors is NOT rewardable … and earns disdain from you, she’s going in the right direction.